Updated January 15, 2021

 Tips for Acquiring a Spot in the Virtual Queue for Rise of the Resistance

 - The second available time is 1:00pm.
-You must be inside Disney Hollywood Studios to enter the virtual queue.
+You must be inside Disney Hollywood Studios to enter the virtual queue scheduled for 1:00pm.

 - Use data instead of WiFi if possible.

-- Make sure all guests in your party have tickets linked in your My Disney Experience app.
+- Make sure all guests in your party have tickets or APs linked in your My Disney Experience app.
 Delete any tickets for guests not with you in your app.
 As you are going through the steps of this process, Disney will auto-fill everyone attached to your account.

-- Take a minute to do all of this on your own, away from children who could distract you.
+- Take a minute to get organized and do all of this on your own, away from children who could distract you.
 Spots are gone in seconds (literally) for this virtual queue.
 You will need to focus.

-- One minute prior to 10:00am or 2:00pm, click on “JOIN” under “Star Wars: Rise of the Resistance – Request Access with Virtual Queue” in the My Disney Experience.
-(In the image, below.)
+- One minute prior to 7:00am or 1:00pm, click on “JOIN” under “Star Wars: Rise of the Resistance – Request Access with Virtual Queue” in the My Disney Experience.
+(Shown in the image, below.)

 - Refresh the app from that screen again and again until the “JOIN” button appears in green.
 (Refresh the app by simply dragging down the screen.
 You’ll see it refresh.)
 Click “JOIN” immediately.